-You can check the current threshold at: www.hmrc.gov.uk/rates/nic.htm.
+You can check the current threshold at: www.gov.uk/statutory-sick-pay/overview

 If you are entitled to Statutory Sick Pay, it's paid by your employer, but you don't get anything for the first three days off work.
+If you are unsure about your eligibility please seek advice.